Abdulbaqui07/Batching-Transactions/README.md

-# Batching Transactions using smart contract and ethers.js
+# Batching Transactions using Smart Contract and ethers.js

 ## What Is Batch Transactions?